mmcglone/comp-check/README.md

 A Javascript library to help with null checking in functional composition

 ## Example Usage
-Suppose we have the following functions and we want to compose them into a pure function that returns user's father's full name given an id.
+Suppose that we have the following functions and we want to compose them into a pure function that takes a user's id and returns a user's father's full name.
 ```javascript
 const userFromId = id => usersById[id] ? usersById[id] : null;